This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 If you make your own Bokashi Bran, you risk it not being effectively inoculated with effective microorganisms.
 Explanations as to why this happens are myriad.

 To ensure your process is effective, make smaller batches initially.
 Document the adjustments you make to the mix.
-Record the day’s ambient temperature, humidity, and any other applicable variants.
+Record the day’s ambient temperature, humidity, and other applicable variants.

 Once you have a working pattern, stick to the basic plan, only making small changes and noting changes in your fermenting process.
 Composting is both a science and an art.